jc-murray-1986/fa-full-time-mobile/README.md

 2. Middlware

-- Used as a fascilitate moving the football data between the scraper and the mobile app
+- Used to decouple the web scraper and the mobile app.
+The scraper works continuously to deposit data into the middleware server so it is readily available for queries from the mobile app
 - Written in Scala
 - GraphQL endpoint
-- Stores data in memory but plans to use a persistence data store
+- Stores data in memory but could be improved to use a persistent data store
 - Has GraphiQL page to aid development and debugging